Creating a Migration Task

 - Read-only

-During migration, the destination database is read-only.
+During the migration, the destination database is read-only.
 After the migration is complete, it restores to the read/write status.
 This option ensures the integrity and success rate of data migration.

 If a migration task fails, the destination database restores to the read/write state.
 After the migration task is resumed, the destination database becomes read-only.